tattwamasiray/Fraudlent-Transactions/README.md

 Our main goal was to limit our feature set to a maximum of 19 variables to prevent overfitting.

 Lastly, we checked for linear relationships between the features and target variable “is_fraud”, using the Pearson correlation coefficient.
-In our investigation, we found that, as is often the case in fraud detection, there were very few significant correlations between our features and the 'is_fraud' target variable.
+In my investigation, I found that, as is often the case in fraud detection, there were very few significant correlations between our features and the 'is_fraud' target variable.
 This is because fraudulent activities are intentionally made to look like regular transactions and avoid obvious patterns.
 Our approach acknowledges this absence of correlation and relies on machine learning models to spot subtle deviations from the norm, which helps us effectively identify fraudulent transactions.